Skip to main content

 Preference-aware retrieval

-While standard SPARQL is strictly deterministic, retrieval can be further aligned with human intent through feedback.
+While standard SPARQL is strictly deterministic, feedback can further align retrieval with human intent.
 When a query results in multiple valid paths, the engine uses the reshaped probability landscape to prefer the path that has historically yielded high-reward results.
-This transformation moves the system from deterministic reasoning to intentional agency.
-Learn more about the theory in the Architecture deep-dive.
+Feedback moves the system from deterministic reasoning to intentional agency.